 If the hard drive is functioning, you should be able to see it in Finder.
 If the hard drive isn’t showing up, you will have to perform data recovery procedures.

 Drag the desired files off the old hard drive and onto your desktop, or use data cloning software to make an exact copy of the drive.
+I like SuperDuper! and Carbon Copy Cloner if you are trying to make a clone of all information.

 And now the easy way: